AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/codingAndProgramming.md

 Perfect!
 Let's walk through this step by step to see how we might **program** a solution to this problem.

 - [ ] Our **given input** is `[2, 5, 6, 7, 9]`.
-- [ ] We have a first action: add 1 to each number in the list.
+- [ ] We have the first action: add 1 to each number in the list.
 - [ ] A second action: return the list of new numbers.
 - [ ] And we have a third action: return the sum of the new list of numbers!